Ir al contenido principal

 Loyalty programs can also encourage word-of-mouth marketing, especially when customers are rewarded for telling others about your brand.
 For instance, you can reward customers with a discount for providing a review on Yelp.

 This also plays into referral customer loyalty programs.
-When a customer refers a friend, for example, you can reward the customer with a free month of service if their friend makes a purchase.
+When a customer refers a friend to your business, for example, you can reward the customer with a free month of service if their friend makes a purchase.

 A customer loyalty program is one of the best ways to show customer appreciation.
 While many programs are based on spending volume, you can get creative with the rewards you offer.
 Surprise customers with personalized discounts or acknowledge milestones like birthdays with an exclusive sale.
 Doing so gives you an opportunity to thank customers for their business.